This Visual Studio Code vs Atom comparison explains the features and compares the two most used source code editors of the modern world:

 This tutorial explains the features of two mostly used source code editors of the modern world which are more of a text editor than a traditional IDE i.e. Visual Studio Code and Atom.

-Text editors come with features like customizable appearance, syntax highlighting, ability to add third-party plugins to enhance the user experience that make it different from the typical word processors.
+Text editors come with features like customizable appearance, syntax highlighting, ability to add third-party plugins to enhance the user experience making them different from the typical word processors.

-We will be comparing these two code editors so that the developers will not have a hard time choosing an apt code editor as per their requirement.
+We will be comparing these two code editors so that the developers will not have a hard time choosing an apt code editor as per their requirements.

 Before comparing, let’s have a brief outline of the Visual Studio Code and Atom as per the official documentation.